kongjiyu/takeAttendanceWebsite/README.md

 - ✅ All data stored **locally on your device only**
 - ✅ No third-party servers or tracking
-- ✅ Passwords only sent to TARUMT's official authentication server
+- ✅ Passwords are **encrypted** using OS-level security (macOS Keychain / Windows Credential Manager)
+- ✅ Automatic session refresh - no need to re-enter password when token expires
 - ✅ Each user profile on your computer has separate saved accounts
 - ✅ App does not collect or share any personal information